naughtybear/big_data_project/README.md

 - The best performing model will be choosed and used in the website.

 ### 7. Website
+- The final application will be built using react+flask for a full-fledged website (React+Flask ensure rapid development and are a commonly used tech stack for ML platforms which ensures great community support.
+(We use streamlit for this POC but according to the professor's feedback we have updated the ETL diagram to represent the ideal tech stack on production).
-- The website is built using Streamlit because it facilitates easy and rapid web development enabling developers to focus on the data and machine learning aspects.
+- For the POC, the website is built using Streamlit because it facilitates easy and rapid web development enabling developers to focus on the data and machine learning aspects.
 - Required Model Inputs: Movie Name, Director, Casts, Budget, Released Date, Genres, Runtime
 - Output: Estimated Revenue
 - Data Exploration: Exploration page presents dynamic data visualizations intended for data analytics.